BA History and American Studies / Overview

 ABB, including A in History.

 - Typical International Baccalaureate offer

-35 points overall (core points accepted), including 6,6,5 in three Higher level subjects (including 6 in History).
+35 points overall.
+6,6,5 in Higher Level subjects (including 6 in History)

 - How to apply